Free Financial Coaching

 Kids Marketplace is a financial simulation adapted for elementary and middle school-aged children.
 Students receive a job and a monthly income in play money and decide how to spend it at the animal shelter, fun station, grocery store, bank, and other expense stations.
 Students are encouraged to save a portion of their income and to contribute some to charity.

-Reality Store: for middle and high school students
+Reality Fair: for high school students

 Poverty Simulation: In this virtual activity participants are faced with difficult decisions while maintaining a budget.
 Our in-person simulation will be available soon.
 Note-- This activity is geared toward adults.